ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

 You create a repo by selecting the small + sign with the triangle at the upper left corner of the github.com page, or simply by logging into github, then navigating to [github.com/new](https://github.com/new)

 Then you see this screen, where you fill in the values as shown.
+Make sure you make your repo **Private** (not Public).

 ![Create repo method 2](/images/private-repo-method-2-50.png)